Thomas Built Buses: New-generation buses

 At the beginning of the 2000s, Thomas began to introduce its most extensive updates to its product lines since the 1970s.
-For 2001, the Saf-T-Liner HD was introduced (combining the Saf-T-Liner ER, WestCoastER, and the MVP ER).
+In 2000, the Saf-T-Liner HD was introduced (combining the Saf-T-Liner ER, WestCoastER, and the MVP ER).
 Distinguished by its large mirror housings (integrating sideview, convex, and crossview mirrors into a single assembly), the HD also visibly shared several components from Freightliner, including its instrument cluster and headlamps.
+In 2002, Thomas renamed the HD the Saf-T-Liner HDX.
 For 2003, Freightliner became the sole chassis supplier for the Saf-T-Liner Conventional, with all Conventionals becoming Saf-T-Liner FS-65s.
-In 2004, Thomas renamed the HD the Saf-T-Liner HDX.

 Following the 2001 replacement of the FL-series Business Class with the Business Class M2, development was underway on a new-generation Thomas Saf-T-Liner conventional school bus.
 In 2004, the Thomas Saf-T-Liner C2 made its debut, marking the first completely new bus body from Thomas since 1972.
 In a shift from industry precedent, both the Thomas body and Freightliner chassis were designed together as a common unit (allowing the use of the dashboard in nearly its entirety); as a drawback, the pairing negated the use of the Freightliner C2 chassis by other body builders.
 In contrast to the Saf-T-Liner Conventional, the C2 is designed with a larger, sloped windshield, larger windows and exits, and different body construction.

 For 2009, Thomas launched a second model line of small buses.
 Named the Thomas MyBus, the model line is geared towards the MFSAB (activity bus) segment.
 Sharing its internal structure with the Minotour, the non-yellow MyBus is designed for applications without any need for traffic control.